CypherCove/gdx-cclibs/README.md

 # Cypher Cove libraries for [LibGDX](https://github.com/libgdx/libgdx)
 This repository contains libraries for use with the LibGDX framework.
-Currently the only included library is [FlexBatch](flexbatch).

 ## Libraries